 When developing a business plan, it isn’t necessary to start in any one place.
 In fact, trying to do this in a linear fashion can lead to analysis paralysis.
 Start a plan and fill in the gaps of what you know.

-For example, you may know you have to decommission a particular piece of technology by a certain date.
-Add that date into the plan, then fill in around it, outlining what needs to happen prior to that, after that, in an ongoing nature.
+For example, the global disruption caused by COVID-19 and the subsequent lockdown may have expedited the need to better enable remote working or student self-service.
+Or you may know you have to decommission a particular piece of technology by a certain date.
+Add that date into the plan, then fill in around it, outlining what needs to happen prior to that, and after that, in an ongoing nature.

 Often it can be easier to work backwards from a compelling event, or a moment in time when an action needs to start.